wright-jordan-n/zoe-interpreter/README.md

 ## Variables

-You can assign variables with the `var` keyword.
+You can initialize variables with the `var` keyword.
 The statement must be concluded with a semicolon.

 ```
 var i = 42;